-First things first, let’s define size in the context of knowledge management software (get your mind out of the gutter).
+First things first, let’s define size in the context of knowledge management software.
 Size refers to both the number of users and the volume of content that exists within a system, and the answer to our question is a little different for each of these contexts.
 Let’s begin with users.

-Whether you’re a company of 25 or 25 thousand employees, the content you produce is important.
+Whether you’re a company of 25 or 25,000 employees, the content you produce is important.
 Your organization can and should benefit from a knowledge sharing solution that gives all of your employees, partners, and stakeholders immediate access to the information they need to do their jobs.

 That being said, the number of users in your knowledge sharing community does have an effect on how you should use your community, as well as some of the specific knowledge management challenges you may face.

-Unlike smaller organizations, communities with a large number of users may have some difficulty when it comes to defining roles; who has the authority to answer questions?
+Unlike smaller organizations, communities with a large number of users may have some difficulty when it comes to defining roles.
+Who has the authority to answer questions?
 Who should manage the community?
 Who should edit and approve the posts?
-With thousands, or even hundreds of users, these roles can quickly become muddy.
+With hundreds or even thousands of users, these roles can quickly become muddy.

 The solution is to find a knowledge management system with an extensive member permissions hierarchy.

-Member permissions dictate how users engage with the knowledge management software on a daily basis, so how you assign roles within your community depends entirely on how your want your community to function and how you want users to interact with content.
+Member permissions dictate how users engage with the knowledge management software on a daily basis.
+How you assign roles within your community depends entirely on how your want your community to function and how you want users to interact with content.
 Here’s a quick review of the roles that should exist in your community: